Gardasil: Long-term impact and cost-effectiveness

 vaccine will have "a dramatic effect" on the health of women around the world.
 Gardasil is an important tool in reducing cervical cancer rates even in countries where screening programs are routine.
 The National Cancer Institute estimated that 9,700 women would develop cervical cancer in 2006, and 3,700 would die.

 Merck and CSL Limited are expected to market Gardasil as a cancer vaccine, rather than an STD vaccine.
 In the early years of Gardasil's introduction it was unclear how widespread the use of the three-shot series would be, in part because of its $525 list price ($175 each for three shots).
 But as of 2013, vaccine coverage has been rising.
 In 2013, about 55% of girls ages 13–17 years had at least one dose of the vaccination covered, up from 29% in 2007.
 Coverage for women ages 18–34 also has increased significantly since 2007.

 Studies using different pharmacoeconomic models predict that vaccinating young women with Gardasil in combination with screening programs may be more cost effective than screening alone.
 These results have been important in decisions by many countries to start vaccination programs.
 For example, the Canadian government approved $300 million to buy the HPV vaccine in 2008 after deciding from studies that the vaccine would be cost-effective especially by immunizing young women.
 Marc Steben, an investigator for the vaccine, wrote that the financial burden of HPV related cancers on the Canadian people was already $300 million per year in 2005, so the vaccine could reduce this burden and be cost-effective.

 Since penile and anal cancers are much less common than cervical cancer, HPV vaccination of young men is likely to be much less cost-effective than for young women yet is still recommended due to the existent risk (including oral cancer).

 The August 2009 issue of the Journal of the American Medical Association had an article reiterating the safety of Gardasil and another questioning the way it was presented to doctors and parents.

 According to the CDC, as of 2012, use of the HPV vaccine had cut rates of infection with HPV-6, -11, -16 and -18 in half in American teenagers (from 11.5% to 4.3%) and by one third in American women in their early twenties (from 18.5% to 12.1%).

 History

-Research findings that pioneered the development of the vaccine began in 1991 by investigators Jian Zhou and Ian Frazer in The University of Queensland, Australia.
+Research findings that pioneered the development of the vaccine began in 1991 by investigators Jian Zhou and Ian Frazer in the University of Queensland, Australia.
 Researchers at UQ found a way to form non-infectious virus-like particles (VLP), which could also strongly activate the immune system.
-Subsequently, the final form of the vaccine was developed in parallel, by researchers at Georgetown University Medical Center, the University of Rochester, the University of Queensland in Australia, and the US National Cancer Institute.
+Subsequently, the vaccine was developed in parallel by researchers at Georgetown University Medical Center in America, the University of Rochester in America, the University of Queensland in Australia, and the US National Cancer Institute.
+MedImmune, GSK, and Merck & Co. advanced these technologies and conducted clinical trials.

 In December 2014, the FDA approved Gardasil 9, which protects against nine strains of HPV.